-Ordinarily, your capstone will have a main focus on (1) Business of museums, (2) Collections care, (3) Exhibition design and development, (4) Museum education, or (5) Technology.
+Ordinarily, your capstone will have a main focus on (1) business of museums, (2) collections care, (3) exhibition design, (4) museum education, or (5) technology.
 Whatever main focus you choose, you must have at least two courses completed in that area of interest before you propose your capstone idea.
 If not, the project will not be approved.

 Finish Your Coursework in Under Five Years